unbit/uwsgi.it/README.md

 uwsgi.it
 ========

-The latest Unbit hosting platform, sponsored by:
+The latest Unbit hosting platform

-unbit.com
+Check unbit.com for commercial support

-20Tab S.r.l.

-Holey S.r.l.

-Consulthink S.p.a.

 Intro
 -----